domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Don't encumber the earth. --George Saunders, American Writer, on Kelly Corrigan Wonders, PRX (2021-04-14)

 The story so far: In the beginning the Universe was created.
 This has made a lot of people very angry and been widely regarded as a bad move. --Douglas Adams, English Author, in "The Restaurant at the End of the Universe"

+I can't say I'm outraged.
+Other people do worse.
+Of course, there are many mathematicians who are more or less honest.
+But almost all of them are conformists.
+They are more or less honest, but they tolerate those who are not honest...It is not people who break ethical standards who are regarded as aliens.
+It is people like me who are isolated. --Grigori Perelman, Russian Mathematician